ronstorm/tca-kit/README.md

 3. **Select version**: Latest or specific version
 4. **Add to target**: Your app target

-### Troubleshooting
+### Need Help?

-Having issues with dependency setup?
-Check out our [Dependency Setup Guide](Examples/DEPENDENCY_SETUP.md) for detailed instructions and common solutions.
+Having issues with setup?
+Check out our [Setup Guide](Examples/SETUP.md) for detailed instructions and troubleshooting.

 ## Usage